 Age and Residency Criteria

-Applicants for a Florida notary commission must be at least 18 years old.
-They also need to be legal residents of the state.
-Proof of residency may include a Florida driver’s license or state-issued ID.
-This establishes the individual’s ability to serve within the state.
+Applicants for a Florida notary commission must be at least 18 years old and legal residents of the state.
+Proof of residency may include a Florida driver’s license or state-issued ID, establishing the individual’s ability to serve within the state.

 Background Check and Ethical Standards

-A clear moral character is essential to becoming a notary in Florida.
+Manifest moral character is essential to becoming a notary in Florida.
 To confirm this, applicants undergo a background check.
 Convictions involving dishonesty or breach of trust can disqualify candidates.
-Applicants also institute a pledge to adhere to ethical standards, including impartiality and the meticulous verification of documents.
+Applicants also pledge to adhere to ethical standards, including impartiality and meticulous document verification.
 These checks and pledges ensure that notaries operate within the legal and ethical frameworks of the state.

 Required Education and Training